pip-services/pip-services-docs/content/en/node/recipes/mongodb_persistence/_index.md

 ### MongoDBPersistence

 This is a basic component that stores data items of any type.
 Some basic operations for creating, getting, and deleting are already included.
-More advanced CRUD operations over the data items can be implemented in child classes by accessing the self._collection or self._model properties.
+More advanced CRUD operations over the data items can be implemented in child classes by accessing the **this._collection** or **this._model** properties.
 This component also contains methods for opening and closing connections using the credentials provided.

 The example below demonstrates a class that implements the MongoDB persistence component for the [Beacon data model](../../tutorials/data_microservice/step2/).